 If you're our client and you or your family needs to make a claim – relax, there's a plan in place to help and we’re here for you- Drew Browne - Director Sapience

-Our claims assist service is called Priority #1 Our clients call a promise kept - and it's routinely included in all our insurance advice services for all our clients.
+Our claims assist service is called Priority #1 Our clients call it a promise kept - and it's routinely included in all our insurance advisory services for all our clients.

-When you need to claim for a medical crisis, terminal illnesses, a sickness or illness covered by income protection or a longer term total and permanent disability TPD - this can quickly become a complex and drawn-out process.
+But when you need to claim for a Medical Crisis, Terminal Illnesses, a sickness or injury covered by Income Protection or a longer-term Total and Permanent Disability (TPD) - this can quickly become a complex and drawn-out process.

 A claim is never just about the money—it's also the acknowledgement and respect of the individual, closure, privacy and dignity (often for their family and or business too) at a very difficult time in their life.

 We’re automatically here to help you and your family (whether that’s biological or logical) through the claims process should that ever occur so that your case doesn’t stall in some claims managers ‘too hard basket’.

 Tip: People often mistakenly confuse general insurance companies with personal insurance companies.
 We describe the difference this way: general insurance is about things and personal insurance is about, well, people.